Developing a National Fisheries Plan

 - social licence.

-The department expects to undertake public consultation on the draft Plan via the department’s ‘Have Your Say’ platform in early 2021 with a view to release the final Plan later in 2021.
+The department expects to undertake public consultation on the draft National Fisheries Plan via the department’s ‘Have Your Say’ platform in late 2021, with a view to release the final Plan in early 2022.

-More information will be made available on this page as the Plan progresses.
+More information will be made available on this page as the National Fisheries Plan progresses.